CBD and coaching

 - Observe the resident (directly or indirectly).

-- Document a summary of the encounter.
+- Record a summary of the encounter.

 Over time, many “Coaching in the Moment” conversations and documented summaries help build a complete picture of a resident’s progress, which is stored in a resident’s ePortfolio (eP) and informs the work of a program’s competence committee.